shravya235/Penetration-Testing-Portfolio/walkthroughs/SSH.md

 ## Steps

 ### 1. Scanned the target to confirm SSH is running
-Used a service scan to detect open **port 22** and confirm it was SSH.
-This indicated a remote shell might be accessible.
+Used a service scan to detect open Port 22 and confirm it was SSH.

 ### 2. Created Username & Password Lists
-Manually prepared two text files: one with **usernames** (`user.txt`) and another with **passwords** (`password.txt`) — common practice in brute-force testing.
+Manually created files for usernames and passwords

 ### 3. Ran Medusa for SSH Brute Force
 Executed `medusa` to attempt all combinations from the wordlists.
-After several tries, successfully authenticated as the default user `msfadmin`.

 Login was successful — no lockouts or rate-limiting in place.